ki tisa

 Can you imagine?

-Imagine the emotions.
-The feeling of vindication.
-The promise of power.
+Imagine the feeling of vindication,

-The opportunity to do things over, your way,
+The chance to do things over

-And Moshe says no. In fact, he pleads with God not to destroy them, to give them a mulligan (for the golfers out there), another chance.
+And Moshe says no. In fact, he pleads with HaShem not to destroy them, to give them another chance.
 Moshe uses logic.
-He asks, “What will it say about You, if the people You liberated from Egypt never make it to the promised land?”
-And God relents.
-God teaches Moshe the entire law and waits as the Word of HaShem is inscribed by the human hand.
+He asks, “What will it say about You, if the people You liberated from Egypt never make it to the Promised Land?”

-And what does it say about God?
 I think it actually says a lot about evolution.

 When we think of evolution, we think of Australopithecus becoming Homo Habilus, that sort of thing.
 But we, as individuals, also evolve.
 I know my thinking has changed over my many decades.
 I’m still me, but in many ways I’m a better version of me, a more me-ish me.
 That’s evolution, too.

-As we’ve evolved, genetically, socially, and personally, God has been right there with us, always getting to know us better.
-The God that I know is the same God who knew us 10,000 years ago, but that God, the One God, has evolved right along with us.
-Ein Sof is Ein Sof, but Adonai is now more Adonai-ish than Adonai was back then.
-A being with free will is what TheName wanted.
-Someone to have a genuine relationship with.
-God wanted to teach, but also to learn.
+As we’ve evolved, genetically, socially, and personally, HaShem has been right there with us, getting to know us better, refining the way that HaShem deals with uskkkllllltwo way relationship The God that I know is the same God who knew us 4,000 years ago, but that God, the One God, has evolved right along with us.
+Ein Sof is Ein Sof, immutable and transcendent, but Adonai is now more Adonai-ish than Adonai was back then.

-A four-year-old once explained it to me this way—If God is everything, and if every person sees God in a different way from anyone else who ever lived, then every time a new person is born, God gets bigger.
+A four-year-old long ago explained it to me this way—If God is everything, and if every person sees God in a different way from anyone else who ever lived, then every time a new person is born, God gets bigger.
 Because if God is everything, and there keeps being more everything, then God has to keep being more to keep being everything.

 Clever boy.
 Anyone know a nice Jewish girl?
+Mid 30s, Ivy League…?
+But I digress.

 We’re a stiff-necked people.
 We hear that phrase a lot.
 What does it mean?
 Did they sleep in a bad position and wake up with a stiff neck?
 I’ve been there.
 We all have.
 It hurts like crazy, sometimes for days.

 The prevailing opinion of the meaning of this phrase is, of course, stubborn.
 But when I had a stiff neck, I couldn’t turn my head to the left or to the right.
 I could only see what was directly in front of me.
 You can miss a lot, with that limited perspective.
+Perhaps what we need is a communal psychic massage to free up those muscles…I’ll take it further and say a global psychic massage, not just for our people, but for all people, so that we can truly see and be awake to the reality that’s all around us.
+Oh wait.
+We have a word for that.
+Mashiach.
+And so we wait.
+But I digress…

 And then comes the part that makes my heart pause in my chest: